- Withholding tax is a tax that is withheld directly at the source of income.

 – Automatic tax deduction for employment income and investment income

-– Possible simplification of tax returns through withholding effect
+– Possible simplification of tax returns due to settlement effect